kaBeech/tensort/README.md

 length until the final steps of Tensort.
 Several Bytes are grouped together in a Tensor.

-A Tensor is a tuple with two elements.
-The second element is a list of Bytes known as Memory.
+A Tensor is a tuple with two elements: Register and Memory.

+Memory is the second element in a Tensor tuple.
+It is a list of Bytes or other Tensors.
+Technically, Memory is a Tensor field, but it seems less confusing to just call it `Memory` and talk about it in terms of being a list.
 The length of this Memory list is equal to the Bytesize.

-The first element is a Register of Records, each of which has an Address pointing to a Byte in memory and a copy of the TopBit in the referenced Byte.
-These Records are arranged in the order that the Bytes are sorted (this will be clarified soon).
+A Register is the first element in a Tensor tuple.
+It is a list of Records, each of which has an Address pointing to an element in its Tensor's Memory and a copy of the TopBit in the referenced element.
+These Records are arranged in the order that the elements of the Tensor's Memory are sorted (this will be clarified soon).

 A TensorStack is a top-level Tensor along with all the Bits, Bytes, and Tensors it contains.
 Once the Tensors are fully built, the total number of TensorStacks will equal the Bytesize, but before that point there will be many more TensorStacks.

 The sorting SubAlgorithm will be used any time we sort something within Tensort.
 The choice of this SubAlgorithm is very important.
 For reasons that